mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 1. Look for the key named `MATLABWebAppServerAppsS3Bucket`, and click the corresponding URL listed under value.
 1. In the S3 console, click **apps**.
 1. Click **Upload** > **Add Files** to select and upload web apps (`.ctf` files).
+>**NOTE:** If you enable OIDC authentication, you can upload web apps from the apps home page.
+Any apps you upload via the apps home page are not synchornized with S3 bucket.
+To enable OIDC authentication, see [Configure OIDC Authentication](#configure-oidc-authentication).

 ## Get Password to EC2 Instance Hosting MATLAB Web App Server
 1. In the AWS management console, select the stack you deployed.